 It is common in the pain of the knee joint, and the unclear positioning of knee pain in children and teenagers.
 Excessive weight, mild flexion and external rotation of the hip, passive internal rotation and straightening of the hip can cause pain.

 Osteochondrosis in the joint, the cause is unknown.
 Symptoms are articular cartilage and subchondral bone degeneration and recalcification, which is most commonly in the femoral condyle, blurred, unclear knee pain.
 It will cause morning stiffness, repeated intra-articular fluid.

 This is an overuse syndrome.
 The typical lesion is softening of the tibial cartilage, mild to moderate knee pain, blurred positioning, which often appears after sedentary.
 It is more common in women.
 There may be mild effusion, and the patellofemoral joint friction sounds when the knee is active.
 Exercising the front of the tibia can cause pain.

 This disease is easily missed and belongs to the overuse syndrome.
 Synovial folds on the medial side of the patellofemoral joint due to hyperactivity of the knee joint.
 After excessive exercise, there is an acute onset of pain in the knee joint, which can be touched in the inner side of the knee joint and in front of the joint line.

 Excessive use or direct contusion can cause inflammation of the goose foot bursa, which is easily confused with pain of medial collateral ligament injury or medial compartment osteoarthritis.
 There is pain in the inside of the knee.
 Repeated knee flexion and knee extension can aggravate the pain.

 In order to prevent gonitis, we must prevent the damage caused by excessive use of the knee joint.
-In our daily life, we can wear insole to alleviate this damage.
+In our daily life, we can wear shoe insole for knee pain to alleviate this damage.
 The insoles can play a very effective role.